jklinges/HW-2-Python-Challenge/README.md

-# jklinges/Python Challenge
+# Python Challenge
- Will hold directories and Python Files for PyBank and PyPoll 9.19 homeworks
+ Will hold directories,code and Python Files for "PyBank" and "PyPoll" (9.19 "Py me up Charlie") homeworks